-The great pictures of me that you see on this web site were taken by Jordan Matter, a master of his craft.
+The superb pictures of me that you see on this web site were taken by Jordan Matter, a master of his craft.
 Shooting with Jordan was a blast: a fun, relaxing, incredibly positive experience.
 Jordan is so good at what he does that a lot of photographers around town have attempted to copy his style.
-He’s the original, though, and while he ain’t cheap, but he’s worth every penny.
+He’s the original, though, and while he ain’t cheap, he’s worth every penny.
 BTW, he’s also one of the best dance photographer’s working today.
-(And just so you know, the photos of me have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s abilities.)
+(And just so you know, the photos of me have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s work.)